Block A “Thermo Mechanics”

 ABILITY TO APPLY KNOWLEDGE AND UNDERSTANDING:

-Practical radio link budget, electronic noise evaluation on receiver behaviour, installation effects of the antennas, understanding of key parameters of commonly used antennas in the targeted scenario, analysis of an RF transceiver block diagram
+Practical radio link budget, electronic noise evaluation on receiver behavior, installation effects of the antennas, understanding of key parameters of commonly used antennas in the targeted scenario, analysis of an RF transceiver block diagram

 AUTONOMY OF JUDGMENT:

-In the enormous amount of information that is available today to developers of IoT applications, the course seeks to develop in the student the ability to select the highest quality and most validated content.
+With the enormous amount of information that is available today to developers of IoT applications, the course seeks to develop the ability of the student to select the highest quality and most validated content.

 COMMUNICATION SKILLS: